BudBudding/CMME/README.md

-# CMME
+# CMMEvent

-The dataset comprises 13 main categories, 34 subcategories, and 144 semantic roles.
+The dataset comprises 13 event types, 34 event sub-types, and 144 semantic roles.
 We collected 24,811 articles, from which 5,184 were selected based on:
 (1) Clear Event Mention: Articles must explicitly mention specific events.
 (2) Image-Text Relevance: Selection favored articles with closely aligned text and image content.
 (3) Rich Semantic Roles: Articles should present multifaceted event descriptions with multiple arguments

 ### Data Structure

-The CMME dataset is stored as a JSON file with the following data structure:
+The CMMEvent dataset is stored as a JSON file with the following data structure:

 ```
 {